KNOW YOUR RIGHTS:

 Asking a court to seal your record (non-automatic):

-Additional requirements for a misdemeanor petition:
+Additional eligibility requirements for a misdemeanor conviction or deferreal-dismissal:

 - You were never convicted of a Class 1 or 2 felony